Work at the intersection of medicine, equity, wellness & disability

-Lisa Meeks, PhD, MA
+Lisa Meeks, PhD, Assistant Professor

 Ben is the researcher manager and co-investigator for the Meeks Research Group.
 He is a public health professional who serves in study coordination and research administration.
 His interest in disability-related topics originates from his own disability, and has led to his involvement in several relevant projects, publications, and presentations.
 With a bevy of experience ranging from basic science research to global health work, Ben seeks to leverage it to increase the inclusion of people with disabilities in research, education, informed healthcare practice, and community engagement.